Welcome to Apache Pig!

 - Extensibility.
 Users can create their own functions to do special-purpose processing.

-This is a maintenance release of Pig 0.11.
+The highlights of this release is the introduction of Pig on Spark.
 See details on the release page.